 There’s a ton of weight trainers lifting at home who are missing out on constant resistant exercises.

 Many of you will know just how beneficial constant resistant exercises can be to any weight training routine.
 Still, because you made the transition from local to a home gym, you are missing out on a few vital exercises for back, shoulders, and triceps.

-If you want ultimate success in hypertrophy training, you are going to need to weave both modes of resistance Free weights (accommodating) and Cable (constant) into your routines.
+If you want ultimate success in hypertrophy training, you are going to need to weave both modes of resistance Free weights and Cable into your routines.
 You can only achieve this if you get hold of a decent pulley system for your home gym.

 High weight capacity is essential when we look for a lat pull, so to is a stable heavy gauged frame.
 Thankfully the Powertec incorporates both.
 And for those very two reasons, the Powertec lat tower is worth taking a closer look at.

 In this review were take a close look at the capable Powertec lat pulldown.
 I’ll also compare it with a similar spec rack.
 First, let’s take a quick look at the product specs!

 Product dimensions – (LxWxH): 55.3 x 39.3 x 82.1

 High & Low pulley stations – bearings & bushings